ibm-cloud-docs/watson-assistant/search-milvus-add.md

 Milvus is a high-performance, distributed vector database that is designed to manage large-scale datasets.
 It supports real-time search and handles multiple concurrent users efficiently, making it ideal for AI-powered applications.
 {: shortdesc}

-You can configure only one search integration per environment.
+You can configure only one search integration per environment in {{site.data.keyword.conversationfull}}.
 If you switch to another integration type, such as {{site.data.keyword.discoveryfull}}, Elasticsearch, or a custom service, the existing configuration is overwritten.
 {: important}

 ## Prerequisites for connecting Milvus to an assistant